 - Hundreds of channels including the most popular networks and series

-The table below compares the DIRECTV STREAM ENTERTAINMENT plan, a live TV, internet-based streaming service, to Spectrum TV Select, a cable TV plan.
-Note how Spectrum TV Select offers more channels for a better overall value.
+The table below compares the DIRECTV ENTERTAINMENT via Internet plan, a live TV, internet-based streaming service, to Spectrum TV Select Signature, a cable TV plan.
+Note how Spectrum TV Select Signature offers more channels for a better overall value.

 3. High-Speed Internet Requirements for Streaming